+The Company estimates the fair value of warrants granted on each grant date using the Black-Scholes option valuation model.
+The fair value of warrants issued with debt is recorded as a debt discount and amortized over the life of the debt.
 The expected volatility was calculated based on the historical volatilities of publicly traded peer companies, determined by the Company.
 The risk-free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the warrants to be valued.
 The expected dividend yield was zero, as the Company does not anticipate paying a dividend within the relevant timeframe.
 The expected warrant term is the life of the warrant.

-The Company did not recognize any in stock based compensation expense related to warrants for the three-months ended March 31, 2017 and 2016, respectively.
+The Company did not recognize any stock based compensation expense related to warrants for the six-months ended June 30, 2017 and 2016, respectively.